cboltz/jeopardy/README.md

 Note that this implementation expects the game host to provide sane input.
 It has some safety nets for obvious errors, but not for everything.

+Also note that nowadays browsers refuse to load JSON files if you open the page via `file://`.
+You'll need to set up a basic webserver so that you can access the Jeopardy board and the JSON files over http or https.

 License and Credits